 - Keep 1.5 metres distance from others wherever and whenever possible.

 Practising good hygiene is the first step in preventing the spread of infectious diseases.

 - Wash your hands often with soap and running water, for at least 20 seconds.
 Dry them with paper towel or a hand dryer.
 Alternatively use alcohol based hand sanitisers.

 - Try not to touch your eyes, nose or mouth.

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 If you don’t have a tissue, cough or sneeze into your upper sleeve or elbow.

-Social distancing means avoiding close contact and crowded places wherever possible.
+Physical distancing (or social distancing) means avoiding close contact and crowded places wherever you can.
+You should:

 Symptoms of COVID-19

 - runny nose